Our 88-year-old Father, Pulled off Three of his Medications, is back Playing Bridge Again

 The family is delighted with these improvements!

-I recently read Dr. Dennis McCullough's book, "My Mother, Your Mother: Embracing 'Slow Medicine', the Compassionate Approach to Caring for Your Aging Loved Ones", and I was impressed with his insights as to why and how to take less medication as you get older.
+You may want to read Dr. Dennis McCullough's book, "My Mother, Your Mother: Embracing 'Slow Medicine', the Compassionate Approach to Caring for Your Aging Loved Ones."

 It is interesting that Dr. McCullough's experience is that elders later in life do better on almost no medication.